patrickfreitasdev/wp-user-id-shortcode/README.md

 To use this plugin you just need to install the plugin then use the shortcut [show-me-id] or in the php file using the function <?php echo do_shortcode("[show-me-id]"); ?>

-Also it comes with css class to customize, <span class="usr-id">.
+Also it comes with css class to customize, class="usr-id"

 ----